 - BF to CM Funnel: Some visitors might not be ready to purchase on Black Friday, so create a mini sales funnel to get those visitors back to your site between Black Friday and Cyber Monday so they make a purchase by the end of Cyber Monday.
 This will be much more of an acute funnel that you drive a lot of energy and effort into for a short period of time but this is likely to be a highly-targeted audience that are worth the return on investment.

 - Abandoned Cart Recovery Funnel: This is important to have all year round but incredibly important to implement during the BFCM season when you have such a convincing call-to-action to get customers to resume their shopping cart checkout.
 Consider creating an abandoned cart recovery funnel during the BFCM period that specifically emphasizes to customers that this is the only time they’ll be able to get these deals until next year.
 Shopify has a built-in abandoned cart recovery system so if you’re set up on Shopify and want something basic, stick with that.
-If you want more features and functionality check out Jilt, the abandoned cart recovery service that offers dynamic coupons to draw in each potential customer so you can recover lost revenue.
-Our Jilt Review covers more in-depth what they offer merchants and how the abandoned cart recovery process works.

 How to Create a Sales Funnel